-Special Educational Needs Information Report
+Special Educational Needs and Disability (SEND) Information Report

 Buckingham Primary school is a maintained school and is supported by the Local Authority to ensure that all pupils, including those with specific needs, make the best possible progress in the school.
 Buckingham School adheres to ensuring that all children are given the opportunity to fulfil their potential.
 We are committed to raising attainment and promoting inclusion.
 The school will seek to identify and address all possible barriers to learning.

 Who are the best people to talk to about my child’s difficulties, special educational needs and disability?

 - In the first instance, please talk to your child’s teacher about your concerns.

 - The class teacher may discuss your concerns with a member of the school’s Special Educational Needs and Disability (SEND) team.

 - Miss Morris - Inclusion Manager

 - Miss Robertson – Special Educational Need and Disability Coordinator (Monday – Friday)

 If you wish to arrange a meeting with Miss Morris or Miss Robertson, please call the school office or send an email to firstname.lastname@example.org

 - If you continue to have concerns, you may wish to discuss these with the Head Teacher- Ms Boyle.